hussain-alsayedali/pdsnd_github/README.md

 ### Date created
 the date is from bikeshare

-### pdsnd project
+### Project Title
+exploring us bikeshare

 ### Description
-Describe what your project is about and what it does
+it will ask question about the data and find answers to these questions
 ### Files used
-Include the files used
+chicago.csv
+new_york_city.csv
+washington.csv
 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.